-Coming Summer 2014, following is a brief synopsis of the Burton Barr biography, Burton Barr: Leadership and the Transformation of Arizona Politics.
+Following is a brief synopsis of the Burton Barr biography, Burton Barr: Leadership and the Transformation of Arizona Politics.
+To order the book or get more information about where the author will be speaking click here.

 During the 100 years since gaining statehood, Arizona has had more than its share of nationally prominent politicians, men such as Senators Carl Hayden, Barry Goldwater, and John McCain.
 But while these leaders focused on national issues, Arizona government and state policy were being shaped by leaders at the state level, and the most important of these was Burton Barr.
 From the mid1960’s to his defeat in the Republican gubernatorial primary in 1986, Barr wrote the state’s legislative history, helping to transform the structure of government and the content of policies.
 Through his mastery of the legislative process he pulled Arizona into the modern era.